fetsorn/Interactive-Book/docs/seq-ssi/flip-flops.md

 |  1     |    1    |

-Therefore, D flip-flop always Hold the information, which is available on data input, D of earlier positive transition of clock signal.
+Therefore, D flip-flop always Holds the information, which is available on data input, D of earlier positive transition of clock signal.
 From the above state table, the next state equation can be directly written as
 ```yaml
         Q(t + 1) = D
 ```